Male Infertility After Prostate Cancer Treatment

 What should I ask my doctor about cancer and fertility?

-Most patients hesitate to ask important questions about fertility problems.
-It’s crucial for you to discuss all your concerns with your doctor clearly.
+Many patients may hesitate to ask important questions about fertility problems.
+It’s crucial for you to discuss all your concerns clearly with your doctor.

 You may ask the following questions: